-Encryption ^1
+Encryption 1

 Preset to encrypt the voice transmission of the digital channels.
-But the encryption is a software-based AES 128 scrambling solution for preventing eavesdropping.
-The receiver radio must have same encryption method, level, alias, and value as the transmitter radio to decrypt the encrypted voices from each other.
+The encryption is a software-based scrambling solution for preventing eavesdropping.
+The receiver radio must have the very same encryption method, level, alias, and value as the transmitter radio to decrypt the encrypted voices from each other.

 Notes: Within amateur radio networks, Encryption is not used as it is not allowed.
-For more details, please check chapter 10.7 Parameters 2 on page 78.
+For more details, please check chapter 10.7 Parameters 2 on page78.